 The life and times of Jesus including His journeys and ministry, a harmony of the synoptic gospels, and an analysis of geographical backgrounds are the topics of this course.
-Prerequisites:BIB100 Hermeneutics (may be taken concurrently).

 BIB105 Old Testament Survey 1: Genesis-2 Chronicles (3 units)

 This is a survey of the major themes and events recorded in the books of Genesis through 2 Chronicles, with their theological implications.
 Emphasis will be placed on major theories concerning creation, the exodus from Egypt, and the development of the nation of Israel.
 Other topics discussed will include: the conquest and settlement of Canaan, the period of the judges, the beginning of the kingdom period, the divided kingdom period, the restored kingdom, the prophets and their contribution to Israel's history